-The original Monkey Gland recipe would be risky to serve these days, though.
-It was equal amounts of Gin and orange juice which made the drink very sweet.
+Indeed, the original recipe would be risky to serve these days.
+It was equal amounts of gin and orange juice, making the drink very sweet.

 - 2 oz Dry Gin